daniel1kakon/Accidents/README.md

-## This is the final project assignment in the course "Data Science".
+## Final project assignment in the course "Data Science".